MartinRemi/yolo-octo-meme/README.md

 This 2D web game engine is not meant to overperform its competitors.
 This project is led by three students in computing at INSA, Lyon, France for learning purposes.

-We'll soon be using Dart instead of Javascript.

 ## Some of its features :
 	* I/O :
 		- Basic functions to handle Input events : keyboard and eventually touchscreen events